What is the Stanford-CUNY Exchange?

 Stanford-CUNY Graduate Teaching Exchange

-The Graduate Teaching Exchange (GTE) sends up to six Stanford humanities graduate students each Fall to teach a course in a City College humanities department
+The Graduate Teaching Exchange (GTE) sends five or six Stanford humanities graduate students each Fall to teach a course in a City College humanities department

 and a Hunter College humanities department